 By May of 1897 Winton was producing a 10 horsepower car that could travel as fast as 33 miles per hour, a breakneck speed for the time.
 While impressive, many potential buyers were skeptical of the new contraptions, believing them to be toys of the rich.
 To woo consumers, Winton organized an 800 mile endurance test from Cleveland to New York City.
 While successful, the young car company was not earning any profit.

 Despite no guarantee of customer satisfaction, Winton would be operating the largest automotive manufacturing facility in the United States by 1898.
 The next year Winton sold more than 100 vehicles within 12 months for the first time.
 The company remained successful with upscale consumers until the end of the 1910s, when sales began to slip.
-The decline is often attributed to the company’s lack of development in terms of both style and engineering.
+The decline is often attributed to the company’s lack of development in both style and engineering.
 The final Winton automobile left the assembly line on February 11, 1924.

 The company’s engine division would continue to manufacture engines for rail cars and other marine and rail applications.
 The Winton Engine Company ended up as a General Motors company in 1930.
 Following the move, Winton began producing engines for diesel passenger locomotives, Navy submarines and other large vehicles.
 In 1938, GM reorganized Winton as the General Motors Cleveland Diesel Engine Division.
 In 1962, GM’s Electro-Motive Division absorbed the company, where it remained until being sold in 2005.
 Today, Electro-Motive diesel operates as a subsidiary of Progress Rail.